bertiqwerty/rvimage/README.md

 * SSH/SCP relying on the tools being accessible via command line or
 * local folders that might be mounts of remote storage.

+That is, to be able to connect to an ssh server, the commands `ssh` and `scp` need to be accessible from the terminal.
 Images are cached locally in a temporary directory.
 So far only tested on Windows 10.
 Currently, only RGB images with 8 bits per pixel and channel are supported.
 They have to be either `.png` or `.jpg`.
 RV Image is mainly based on [Egui](https://crates.io/crates/egui), [Image](https://crates.io/crates/image), and [Pixels](https://crates.io/crates/pixels).

 ## Configuration